Hypothesis Testing for Regression Models#

 1. Is weight significantly associated with age?

-2. Is bmi significantly associated with age?
+2. Is BMI significantly associated with age?

 Checking the Assumptions of Linear Regression#